guodong/tobdd/Readme.md

 ```

 # Basic usage
-A simple c++ code to use nanobdd is as follows:
+A simple c++ code to use TOBDD is as follows:
 ```c++
 // include the nanobdd header file
 #include <nanobdd/nanobdd.h>